kgofweb/Fix-navbar-scroll/README.md

 `offsetHeight`: set the Height of an element

-`scrollY`: The number of pixels on the scroll
+`scrollY`: The number of pixels on the scroll, Retrieve the amount of scroll traveled

 `pageYOffset`: The number of pixels on the scroll